w3c/wai-curricula/intro.md

 {% include_cached excol.html type="middle" %}

 Explain that access to information, including on the Web, is a human right under the UN Convention on the Rights of Persons with disabilities (CRPD).
 Highlight some of the international policies relating to web accessibility, and emphasize any applicable local policies.
 Explain the relevance of accessibility in today's increasingly digital world, and how the inclusion of people with disabilities is a social imperative.

+##### Learning outcomes

+* Acknowledging that access to information through all means including the web is one of the fundamental rights of people with disabilities.
+* Knowledge on international accessibility standards and policies that enforce accessibility all over the world.
+* Understanding that web accessibility is an essential requirement at a social level due to the increasing relevance of the digital world at all levels of interaction.

+##### Approximate duration.

+20 to 30 minutes.

+##### Suggested teaching methods

+##### Suggested activities

+##### Suggested homework

+##### Suggested teaching materials

 {% include_cached excol.html type="end" %}